 Who can start divorce proceedings

-Anyone who has been married for over a year provided one or other of the couple is either domiciled here or has been resident in England or Wales during the preceding six months.
+Anyone who has been married for over one year, provided one spouse is either domiciled here or has been resident in England or Wales during the preceding six months.
 It does not matter where the couple were married.

 The only ground for divorce is that the marriage has irretrievably broken down.